cyberconnecthq/cyberconnect-docs-v2/versioned_docs/version-0.3.0/cyberconnect-sdk/connect-with-social-verifier.md

 ### Verifying

 After posting the tweet, you can call `twitterVerify` to link your address with your twitter account.
-You can check the list of verified mappings in [Connect List](https://github.com/cyberconnecthq/connect-list) repo.

 ```jsx
 import { twitterVerify } from "@cyberlab/social-verifier";